 During the formative evaluation, TEAC staff review drafts of the Brief.
 When TEAC finds the Brief complete, it is then ready for audit, or auditable, and the program submits a final version of the Brief.
-Only after an Inquiry Brief or Inquiry Brief Proposal is declared auditable will TEAC schedule an audit of the program or, if the program has a target audit date because of state requirements, confirm a scheduled audit.
+Only after an Inquiry Brief or In- quiry Brief Proposal is declared auditable will TEAC schedule an audit of the program or, if the program has a target audit date because of state requirements, confirm a scheduled audit.

-TEAC audits programs only while courses are in full session, when most students and faculty on campus.
+TEAC audits programs only while courses are in full session, when students and faculty on campus.
 Thus, TEAC has two audit periods during each academic year: from September 15 to December 15; and from January 15 to April 15.
 The current TEAC audit schedule, below, includes a period for formative evaluation and the timing of accreditation decision.

-To allow sufficient time for both TEAC's review and any revisions the program may make in the Brief, TEAC asks each candidate for accreditation to develop and commit to an accreditation plan.
+To allow sufficient time for both TEAC's review and any revisions the program may make in the Brief, TEAC asks each candidate for accreditation to develop and commit to an accreditation plan, which you can download from the TEAC website and submit electronically to TEAC.
 Start by using the schedule below to identify the target audit period and accreditation date.
-To take advantage of any of the optional formative evaluation services TEAC offers, the program must submit an initial full draft for review at least six months before the audit date to allow sufficient time both for the TEAC staff to study the draft and for the program faculty to meet and address TEAC feedback and make any revisions that may be required or advisable.
-Whether a program engages the optional formative evaluation services or not, the program should plan to submit its last revised, or final, draft of the Brief at least two months before the target audit date for an auditability decision.
-If TEAC finds the Brief auditable, the audit date will be confirmed.
+To take advantage of any of the optional formative evaluation services TEAC offers, the program must submit an initial full draft for review at least 9 to 12 months before the audit date to allow sufficient time both for the TEAC staff to study the draft and for the program faculty to meet and address TEAC feedback and make any revisions that may be required or advisable.
+Whether a program engages the optional formative evaluation services or not, the program should plan to submit its last revised, or final, draft of the Brief at least six months before the target audit date for an auditability decision.
+If TEAC finds the Brief auditable (that is, clear and complete), the audit date will be confirmed.
+Visits must be confirmed (meaning the Brief must be declared auditable) at least four months prior to the tentative visit dates.
 If, however, the Brief needs more than very minor revisions, the review process will have to continue into the next audit period and the program will need to schedule a new audit date.